Mesembriornis: Description

 M. incertus looked very much like Patagornis and Andalgalornis in terms of construction (about 1.4 meters high).
 M. milneedwardsi, on the other hand, was at least 20% larger and heavier.
 The weight of this species is calculated at 70 kg and height of the back between 1.1 and 1.2 meters.
-The head would, if it was kept up, would be held at an altitude of almost 1.7 meters.
+When kept up, the head would be held at an altitude of almost 1.7 meters.

 The upper maxilla bone is relatively low, especially in the middle, and rostral extended.
 The symphysis of the lower jaw (Symphysis mandibulae) is short and quite low.
 On the Tibiotarsus, the top of the Condylus Internus (lump) is pronounced and bent on the proximal side, so that a sharper angle is formed with the diaphysis.
 The genus is the lankiest of all the Phorusrhacids, where the Tarsometatarsus reaches a length of 80 to 85% of the length of the tibiotarsus.
 The middle trochlea is spread at the distal end, with a width equal to or larger than the smallest diameter of the diaphysis.